jameshanlon/cheese/cheese/pages/2020-01-Bristol-Impact-Fund-grant.md

 We are delighted to have been awarded £15,000 over two years from the [Bristol Impact Fund][#bristol-impact-fund], Bristol City Council's fund for voluntary and community organisations.
-Our grant is to worth in partnership with [Re:work Ltd][#rework] and [Hartcliffe & Withywood Community Partnership][#hwcp] (HWCP), and with support from the [Bristol Energy Network][#ben] (BEN), to engage within the Filwood, Hartcliffe/Withywood and Knowle wards to assess the energy
+Our grant is to work in partnership with [Re:work Ltd][#rework] and [Hartcliffe & Withywood Community Partnership][#hwcp] (HWCP), and with support from the [Bristol Energy Network][#ben] (BEN), to engage within the Filwood, Hartcliffe/Withywood and Knowle wards to assess the energy